Myasishchev M-18

 The Myasishchev M-18 was a design for a Soviet supersonic bomber with a variable-sweep wing.
+The aircraft was developed in response to a Soviet 1972 program for a new multi-misson, supersonic, variable geometry wing strategic bomber, with a maximum speed of Mach 2.3, as a response to the U.S. Rockwell B-1 Lancer program.
 The project was dropped in favour of the Tupolev Tu-160 program.
-Although the design was the most successful when competing with the Tu-160 and Sukhoi T-4, it was dropped as Tupolev had the most potential to go ahead with the supersonic bomber project.
+Although the design was the most successful compared to the Tu-160 and Sukhoi T-4, it was dropped as Tupolev had the most potential to go ahead with the supersonic bomber project.

+In 1973, Tupolev was assigned the development of a new aircraft based on the Myasishchev design.